Benjamin-Hogan/Launch-Calculator/README.md

 pip install -r requirements.txt uvicorn backend.main:app --reload
 ```
-Send a POST request to `http://localhost:8000/calculate` with JSON body:
+Open `http://localhost:8000` in your browser for the web interface.
+It sends requests to `/calculate` under the hood.
+You can also send a POST request manually to `http://localhost:8000/calculate` with JSON body:
 ```json
 {
   "r": [7000, 0, 0],